jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41334-parallel-stage-execution.md

 * `agent`, `environment`, and `tools` specified on the "parent" `stage` will apply to child `stage`s in the same way that top-level configuration applies to `stage`s currently.
+* Arbitrarily deep nesting of parallel `stage`s would not be allowed.
+Only `stage`s that themselves are not within a `parallel` would be able to contain further `parallel` `stage`s.
+* `stage`s within a `parallel` would not allow use of the `parallel` step either, so as to prevent visualization confusion.
 * Naming of `parallel` is up for debate.

 ### Runtime Implementation